Capture the Story of Your Residents

 Bring in a Sacred Streets artist to capture the soul of your mission through powerful portrait stories.
 It will inspire your audience toward involvement and radically uplift those going through recovery.

-As a relational portrait artist and pastor since 2012, Jason Leith will create custom portraits with your people using meaningful materials that tell a story of hope, value, and restoration.
+As a relational portrait artist and pastor since 2012, Jason Leith will create custom portraits with your people using meaningful materials that portray hope, value, and restoration.

 Capture the Story of